mjuenema/docker-bind-cacheonly/README.rst

 There are a couple of things to be aware of:

-* Your hosts firewall configuration may prevent DNS traffic between the Docker container and external DNS servers.
+* Your host's firewall configuration may prevent DNS traffic between the Docker container and external DNS servers.
 * Another DNS server may already be running on the host.
 In this case the NAT rule Docker tries to add to the firewall configuration will be rejected.